 Panang Curry

-Those who love Pad Thai and other peanut-based curries will adore Panang curry, one of the richest and more flavorsome dishes in Thailand.
-The ingredients include coconut milk, peanuts, and brown sugar so how could it not be delicious?
+Those who love Pad Thai and other peanut-based curries will adore Panang curry, one of Thailand’s most decadent and more flavorsome dishes.
+The ingredients include coconut milk, peanuts, and brown sugar, so how could they be delicious?
 A touch of chili, squirt of lime, and a splash of the fish sauce give this dish an extra kick.
 If you’re not a fan of hot red and green curry, you may prefer it as it’s sweeter and less spicy.

-Panang curry is popular in Thailand and Laos.
-You’ll find it served in restaurants all around Thailand from Bangkok to Chiang Mai and the islands.
-Traditionally it’s served with chicken but nowadays you’ll find veggie-friendly cafes in tourist and nomad areas serving Panang with potatoes and veggies.
+Panang curry is famous in Thailand and Laos.
+You’ll find it served in restaurants all around Thailand, from Bangkok to Chiang Mai and the islands.
+Traditionally it’s served with chicken, but nowadays, you’ll find veggie-friendly cafes in tourist and nomad areas serving Panang with potatoes and veggies.
 Check out this Chiang Mai food guide for more inspiration.

 Massaman Curry